Friday, July 1, 2022

 CLICK ON IMAGE TO ENLARGE

-Peggy Murphy Petkus set both of her historical romance novels in of all places, Cleveland, Ohio.
-Why Cleveland?
-Well, perhaps that's where she grew up, but more likely it's because Cleveland was home to "Millionaires' Row" on Euclid Avenue, which from 1870 until 1930 was the grandest residential avenue in America (situated just above the city's bustling Avenue District), and home to such prominent figures as John D. Rockefeller, Marcus Hanna, Amasa Stone, John Hay, and Charles F. Brush.
+Peggy Murphy Petkus set both of her historical romance novels in Cleveland, Ohio.
+Why Cleveland of all places?
+Well, perhaps that was her old stomping grounds, you know, where she grew up as a kid, but more likely it is because Cleveland was home to Euclid Avenue, or "Millionaires' Row", which, from 1870 until 1930 was the grandest residential avenue in America, situated just above the city's bustling Avenue District, and home to such prominent figures as John D. Rockefeller, Marcus Hanna, Amasa Stone, John Hay, and Charles F. Brush.
 In 1910, the wealthy iron ore shipper Samuel Mather built one of the most spectacular mansions in all of America there, a 45 room behemoth, with handcrafted stone, brick and woodwork, and a third-floor ballroom with a 16-foot ceiling that could easily hold 300 guests.
-What place says write about me more than Cleveland's historic Millionaires' Row!
-Zebra published Petkus's novel of the same name in 1989, followed by Millionaire's Hill in 1991.
+What place says write about me more than Cleveland's historic "Millionaires' Row"!
+Zebra published Petkus's novel of the same name in 1989, followed by it's sequel, Millionaire's Hill, in 1991.
 Gehm produced the cover art on both paperbacks.

 "Anne Couper Fraser has often endured sorrow-- the death of her beloved husband and daughter and the loss of the family home.
 Now, frightening rumors of a war between the states are circulating, and Anne, an ardent Unionist, can only watch and pray as her cherished son enlists in the Confederate Army.
 But, when the tide of war turns against the Southern cause, Anne finds new strength, fighting to keep her family-- now cruelly divided by war-- bound to each other by faith and love.

-This is one of the last covers I know of painted by Charles Gehm, an oil on board approximately 24 x 15 inches.
+This is one of the last covers I know of that was painted by Charles Gehm, an oil on board approximately 24 x 15 inches.
 It was produced for The Midnight Moon, a romance novel written by Stobie Piel and published in paperback by Leisure in 1998.

 [© July, 2022, Jeffersen]